radar/guides/extending-active-record.md

 # Extending Active Record

-This guide will demonstrate how we can extend Active Record's functionality to provide a couple of new methods on our models which will allow us to find records based on a specified month or year, implementing the same functionality as found in the []() gem, but in a modern Rails 3 way using the features that Active Record and ARel provide.
+This guide will demonstrate how we can extend Active Record's functionality to provide a couple of new methods on our models which will allow us to find records based on a specified month or year, implementing the same functionality as found in the [by_star](http://github.com/radar/by_star) gem, but in a modern Rails 3 way using the features that Active Record and ARel provide.

-This guide assumes you've read the "[]()" guide which introduces how to develop a basic gem with Bundler.
+This guide assumes you've read the "[Gem Development](http://github.com/radar/guides/blob/master/gem-development.md)" guide which introduces how to develop a basic gem with Bundler.
 We extensively use the skills learned in that guide in this guide to build this gem, including Bundler and RSpec.

 When we're done here, we'll have a gem that we can add into a Rails application and then be able to call methods on the Active Record models in the application, such as these `by_year` permutations which will find records based on the year passed in: